Experience the best Spring Break beach party in Mexico

 • The very closest day trips you can take that are genuinely outside Mazatlan are to El Quelite and Concordia, both of which are lots of fun and give you a real experience of the magic of the pueblos of Rural Sinaloa State.

 • For art lovers, Las Labradas is a Mecca -- roughly 640 ancient petroglyphs dot nearly 1200 linear feet of shoreline just 45 miles north of Mazatlan.
+These wonderful relics evoke the mysteries of pre-Columbian mexico, and its people.
 If you're not so into art you are, of course, back on the beach!

 • Ecotourists love the nature reserves of Meseta Cacaxtla and Reserva Nuestra Señora Mundo Natural -- both of which offer experiences of ecosystems that are strikingly different from those that exist in the United States and Canada.